Skip to main content

 Relations

 Relations define the relationships between entities, such as member, owner, manager, etc. Relations are defined on object types.
 In the context of authorization, we can think of relations as roles that can be assigned to subjects.
 For example, a user can be assigned the owner role for a document.
-In our policy, we can check whether a relation exists for a subject and an object using the ds.check_relation built-in.
+In our policy, we can check whether a relation exists for a subject and an object using the ds.check built-in.

 Permissions

 While relations are helpful to model roles, we can associate many permissions to a single role.
 In the directory, permissions are associated with relations.
 For example, we can declare that the owner relation confers the can_read, can_write, and can_delete permissions.
-In our policy, we can check whether a permission exists between a subject and an object using the ds.check_permission built-in.
+In our policy, we can check whether a permission exists between a subject and an object using the ds.check built-in.

 Defining the domain model